The Class 3 child leaves behind the complete magic of childhood and comes down to earth with awe and wonder for the world.

 Class 3 students are leaving the dreamy world of fairy-tales and fanciful animals behind.
 They have entered a new phase of life, that of practical work.
 They see the world as a concrete stable place.
-The people of the Old Testament who worked, toiled, and hoped that their efforts would make the world a beautiful place are now a tangible archetype for the Class 3 student.
+The Hebrew people who worked, toiled, and hoped that their efforts would make the world a beautiful place are now a tangible archetype for the Class 3 student.
 The students in Class 3 learn what it takes to tame the wilderness with their skills of building, farming and gardening, cooking, and weaving.
 All of these newly acquired skills are once again depicted in their Main Lesson books with their growing language and mathematical fluency.

 It is now in Class 3 that reading truly becomes independent.
 Students continue to recite verses and dramatize stories and plays in chorus, but their individual silent reading is now something they take up with joy.

 Arithmetic is now much more demanding.
 As the numbers become larger, the steps involved in finding a solution increases.
 The students begin to spend less time on rhythmic circle games, and practice in writing and thinking mentally with the four operations increases.
 Now is the time for students to begin learning measurement, time, estimating, and rounding.
 All of these skills are put to practical use when it comes time in the year for the shelter-building project.

 Students in Class 3 begin to look at and use tones in their painting and drawing.
 Light tones, dark tones, two tones, and shades of tones become important factors in the composition of their work.
 Students in Class 3 paint a color creation story from the book of Genesis based on their studies of the ancient Hebrew people.